natgo/wt-wiki-scraper/wikitext-transpiled/ground/Chieftain%20Mk%203.md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the vehicle, the features of using vehicles in the team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view but instead give the reader food for thought.
 Describe the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->

 Fundamental advantages of Chieftain Mk 3 are its fast fire rate and high penetration.
-Few vehicles within its BR range can resist the Chieftain's firepower, with some exceptions possibly being a well-positioned [[T95|T95]] or [[Maus|Maus]].
+Few vehicles within its BR range can resist the Chieftain's firepower, with some exceptions possibly being a well-positioned [[T95]] or [[Maus]].
 Because the 120 mm APDS shells have such high penetration, one should aim for critical internal modules rather than armour weak points.
 This requires good knowledge of the enemy tanks.
 You should know where shells, fuel tanks, and crew reside in the vehicles you'll face.

 '''Defensively:'''<br>
 The Chieftain's gun is very accurate when equipped with all gun modules -- move to a location overlooking enemy movements from long range.
 Maintain a hull-down position whenever possible to hide your weaker hull.
 Consider placing camouflage bushes on your turret to force your enemy to spend more time aiming.